Spatially resolved broad line region in a quasar at z=4: Dynamical black hole mass and prominent outflow: The fitted BLR model

 We fit the \hb\ and \hg\ lines simultaneously in a similar way to that described in \citet{kuh24}: all the parameters in the fit are tied to be the same for both lines except for the two that define their radial distribution.
 These are the $\beta$ parameter that defines the form of the distribution, and the scale factor $F$ which is linked to the average radius $\mu$ such that $F = R_\mathrm{min}/\mu$, where $R_\mathrm{min}$ is the same minimum radius for both lines.
 The details of the fit are given in Appendix~\ref{app:details}, including Table~\ref{tab:model} summarising the best fitting parameters corresponding to the model, and Fig.~\ref{fig:allphases} of the resulting spectra and differential phases for each baseline.
 As a complement to this, the top two rows of Fig.~\ref{fig:avgphase} show the data and fitted model for each of the line profiles as well as the sum of the phases from baselines UT~4-2, 4-1, and 3-2 which contain the strongest signal.
 The three main points from the phase data in Fig.~\ref{fig:avgphase} are (i) the phase signal for \hg\ is about 1/3 the strength of that for the \hb\ line, as expected from their equivalent widths; (ii) the phase signal is single-sided which is indicative of predominant outflow rather than the S-shape associated with rotation; and (iii) there are two distinct peaks in the phase signal, which are related to the separate outflowing and disky components.
 This last point is developed further in the bottom panels of Fig.~\ref{fig:avgphase} which show the contribution of the outflowing and disky components to the total line profile.
 It is clear that emission from the outflow is not just limited to the blue wing of the profile, but makes up a substantial part of the core as well.
-In contrast the disky component has only a subdominant contribution on the red side of the line.
-As such, the model implies that the systemic velocity of J0529, which should be traced by the disky component of the BLR that peaks at 2.423~$\mu$m, is offset by about 1200~km~s$^{-1}$ from the peak of the line.
-This would indicate an update of the redshift to $z=3.9839$.
+In contrast the disky component has only a subdominant contribution more towards the red side of the line.
+Histograms of the posterior distributions for all the parameters are presented in Fig.~\ref{fig:histograms}, and the most relevant results for our analysis are additionally shown in the corner plot in Fig.~\ref{fig:corner}.
+These figures indicate that the fit is well constrained; and that while other potential solutions might exist, these are at a much lower probability.